A blue and white logo

 Chapter 4 – Functions

 The final chapter explores the principles of functions.
 Strategies presented are designed to construct foundational understanding of functions.
 Example activities are presented to both explain mathematical concepts and illustrate teaching strategies.
-The chapter concludes with a discussion of standards for practice and integrating modeling into middle and high school math.
+The computational thinking strategies of decomposition, abstraction and pattern recognition are expanded.
+The chapter concludes with a discussion of standards for practice and for integrating modeling into middle and high school math.

 Examinations